wulfy/alexa-homekit/readme.md

 ## Tests
 run node test/test.js (dans uncomment on of the handle request)

+## Package
+yarn package (will pack and zip the project to be deployable on amazon Lambda)

 ### Curl request to set % and get state
 #### set %
 curl "http://<login>:<PWD>@<host>:<port>/json.htm?type=command&param=switchlight&idx=2&switchcmd=Set%20Level&level=80"